nodejs/node/doc/api/async_hooks.md

 The `type` is a string that represents the type of resource that caused `init()` to call.
 Generally it will be the name of the resource's constructor.
-The resource types provided by the build in Node.js modules are:
+The resource types provided by the built-in Node.js modules are:

 ```
 FSEVENTWRAP, FSREQWRAP, GETADDRINFOREQWRAP, GETNAMEINFOREQWRAP, HTTPPARSER,